trinsic-id/issuer-reference-app/README.md

 - On the web app, fill in the details and click issue credential

-- Scan with your mobile wallet
+- Scan the QR with your mobile wallet

-- If the fates are in your favor, you should receive a credentials
+This is a connection invitation.
+Webhooks will automatically issue you a credential once this is scanned

+- Accept the credential offer

+- Receive a business card!

+- If you are on iOS, you can use the Streetcred Identity Agent to connect with others and send verified email and phone number between each other.